 People like me, born in the 70’s, are mostly married with children with financial stability and thus looking for some new toy to bring excitement to their lives.
-In the 1970’s, it would have been the latest gardening implement or shed tool that sent pulses racing.
-I still remember Bill Cosby in The Cosby Show being addicted to buying tools and thinking what a strange thing it was to get excited about…
+In the 1970’s , it would have been the latest gardening implement or shed tool that sent pulses racing.
+I still remember Bill Cosby in his sitcom being addicted to buying tools and thinking what a strange thing it was to get excited about.

 The Outside Toilet (1970-1980)

-I remember snow very vividly and being able to build a Dad-sized snowman and then roll his head down the hill just before global warming melted him-- in those days global warming was called the Sun.
-I have only seen ‘proper’ snow for twice in the past ten years and my children (6 and 10 years old) have only experienced twice not being able to walk properly because the snow is up to their knees.
+I remember snow very vividly and being able to build a Dad-sized snowman and then roll his head down the hill just before the global warming melted him– in those days global warming was called the Sun.
+I have not seen ‘proper’ snow for many years and my children (3 and 6 years old) have never experienced not being able to walk properly because the snow is up to their knees.
 When the white flakes fell, it would mean fun time and the beautiful silence that accompanies a covering of snow.
-For all of the technology we have today, no one has managed to create a spray that could be painted on roads and pavements to recreate that silence.
-OK, it is a silly idea and reminds of that phrase “it’s a small world but I wouldn’t want to paint it”, but I would still like to see it.
+For all of the technology we have today, no one has managed to create a spray that could be put on roads and pavements to recreate that silence.
+OK, it is a silly idea and reminds of that phrase ‘it’s a small world but I wouldn’t want to paint it’ but I would still like to see it.

-The digital watch and pocket calculator were ‘must have’ items if you wanted to be at the cutting edge of technology in the 1970’s and typing 5318008 still makes me laugh today when I turn the calculator upside down.
+The digital watch and pocket calculator were must have items if you wanted to be at the cutting edge of technology in the 1970’s and typing 5318008 still makes me laugh today when I turn the calculator upside down.
 It spells ‘BOOBIES’ by the way- it’s just hilarious isn’t it?
-There were many other words you could spell such as “ShellOil” that caused smiles in the classroom and it is this simple human interaction with technology that started the digital generation that we know today.
+There were many other words you could spell such as ‘ShellOil’ that caused smiles in the classroom and it is this simple human interaction with technology that started the digital generation that we know today.
 Little glimpses of a tiny computer screen had people hooked and as the technology grew so did our desire to try something new.
-Amazingly, we have not grown out of this habit in 2010.
+Amazingly. we have not grown out of this habit and in 2007.
 We still hunger for the next big thing.
-The next big thing rarely does anything better than the previous big thing, but it may have an extra function that serves little purpose.
+The next big thing rarely does anything better than the previous big thing but it may have an extra function that serves little purpose.
 For reasons I cannot fathom, it will sell by the bucket load and I will be one of those people buying it.

 The weekly Top 40 was such a big event in the 1970s and 1980s.
 If your record got into the Top 10 you were a star, if it got to number 1 you were a superstar.
 Musicians (using the term lightly here) with the limited success of Nick Kershaw, Falco and Strawberry Switchblade would disappear without trace today but if you ask anyone in the UK of my age if they know them they will almost certainly say ‘yes’.
 You rarely saw an interview with these musicians and only saw them on TV if they were promoting their next record, and this created a shroud of mystery which made them seem even more successful.
 Today, stars fall over each other to get on to any medium they can and yet few people know who they are or care for that matter.

 An aspiring musician will happily appear on a new reality TV show to get some exposure no matter how lame the concept is.
-“And welcome to Celebrity train your dog to bark!
-It’s Saturday night and we have a host of well known people and their pets to entertain you for the next 3 hours!!!”
-A celebrity today is not always a ‘celebrity’- they can be a person who has appeared on a reality show and become a celebrity by simply being alive.
+‘And welcome to Celebrity train your dog to bark!
+It’s Saturday night and we have a host of well known people with their pets to entertain you for the next 3 hours!!!
+A celebrity today is not always a ‘celebrity’- they can be a person who has appeared on a reality show and become a celebrity by simply being there.

 It is a bizarre irony that the mass communications we now live with cause more anonymity than at any other time in history.
 It is even more ironic that the majority of information we are fed about people has already been manufactured and is rarely a true account of what an individual actually did.

-On the subject of entertainment being delivered to people, a trip to the cinema was a major event in a child's life.
+On the subject of entertainment being delivered to people, a trip to the cinema was a major event in a child’s life.
 Memories of waiting in a mile long queue to see Grease haunt me and the queue for the first Superman film was even longer.
-It didn't matter though because you would have seen the film and could talk about it at school on Monday.
+It didn’t matter though because you would have seen the film and could talk about it at school the next Monday.
 There was no way on earth anyone else could have seen it unless they also stood in that same queue.
 The average cinema would have three screens maximum and they all held hundreds of people which in turn created a believable atmosphere that added to the enjoyment of the film.
-It seemed that people did not annoy others in the cinema or throw popcorn at each other whereas the slightest noise from a cinema-goer fifty yards away is likely to cause a fight now, in my home town of Crawley anyway.
-Perhaps people did get annoyed, but I just didn't notice it because being so young, I was probably the one doing the annoying.
-People also did not notice cigarette smoke back in the 1970's and to this day my favourite cinema in all the world still has ashtrays in the arms of the seats as a permanent reminder of a time when health and safety had not taken over the world…
+It seemed that people did not annoy others in the cinema or throw popcorn at each other whereas the slightest noise from a cinema-goer fifty yards away is likely to cause a fight now, in my home town of Crawley anyway Perhaps people did get annoyed but I just didn’t notice it.
+Being so young, I was probably the one doing the annoying.
+People also did not notice cigarette smoke back in the 1970s’ and to this day my favourite cinema in all the world still has ashtrays in the arms of the seats as a permanent reminder of a time when health and safety had not taken over the world.

-Cinemas are lifeless sterile places today with countless small screens, a commercialism that runs through every ticket sale and overpriced food order, and let’s not forget the four hours of adverts before you actually get to watch the ninety minute spectacular.
-I suspect my views of cinemas are somewhat clouded by age because my ten year old son still gets excited by a trip to see the latest Pixar production and he doesn't think the food is overpriced at all.
-My daughter who is six is very attentive for oh, at least the first four minutes and then she starts to wander around the seats to annoyed glances from people whose children have been trained to sit to attention at all times.
+Cinemas are lifeless sterile places today with countless small screens, a commercialism that runs through every ticket sale and overpriced food and let’s not forget the four hours of adverts before you actually get to watch the ninety minute spectacular.
+I suspect my views of cinemas is somewhat clouded by age because my six year old son still gets very, very excited by a trip to see the latest Pixar production and he doesn’t think the food is overpriced at all.
+I wonder why that is?
+My daughter who is three and a half is very attentive for oh, at least the first four minutes and then she starts to wander around the seats to annoyed glances from people whose children have been trained to sit to attention at all times.
 If they do dare to stand up the cries of ‘Joshua, sit down now!’ will be all too apparent.

-The fact that the latest movies are available to download illegally or to rent from iTunes or your local rental store bypasses him, but for us adults it removes some of the glamour from the movie industry.
-Don’t get me wrong, a good movie still gets me going and always will, but the quick availability of recent titles removes a little bit of the magic for me.
+The fact that the latest movies are available to download illegally or to rent from your local rental store bypasses him but for us adults it removes some of the glamour from the movie industry.
+Don’t get me wrong, a good movie still gets me going and always will but the quick availability of recent titles removes a little bit of the magic.

 Scramble (1980 – 1986)